pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ####Option 1: Flashing with Tx power(highly recommended)

 1. Put the module in the Tx
-1. Place a jumper over the BOOT0 pins
+1. Place a jumper over the BOOT0 pins.Skip this one if you made your own cable for flashing ,see below.
 1. Connect your 3.3V/5V FTDI cable (USB - TTL serial) to  Multiprotocol serial port.
 Connect only RX, TX and GND.  **Do not connect the 5V or 3.3V between the FTDI cable and the module - the power will be supplied by the transmitter**.
 Connect the pins as follows:
   - Module RX pin to FTDI TX pin
   - Module TX pin to FTDI Rx pin
   - Module GND to FTDI GND

 1. In arduino IDE under the **Tools** -> **Board:** check that you have selected the **Generic STM32F103C series** board
 1. Under **Tools** -> **Upload Method:** select **Serial**
 1. Click "Upload" and the sketch will be uploaded normally.
 This is valid for  all arduino versions.